Dog-Friendly Pasadena: Where To Go With Your Dog

-Between dog-friendly hotels, restaurants and specialty shops and the many dog parks and scenic spaces to take Fido out for a stroll, your furry friends will always feel right at home.
-Not to mention they'll be treated like a VIP guest every paw-step of the way.
-Here's our guide to the many pet-friendly travel possibilities in Pasadena sure to give your pup something to bark home about.
+In Pasadena's pet-friendly ecosystem, be prepared for a travel experience where your furry friends are treated like VIP guests every paw-step of the way.
+Here's our guide to a pet-friendly getaway in Pasadena that are sure to give your pup something to bark home about.

-In the city's pedestrian-friendly core, the boutique style Hotel Constance Pasadena welcomes dogs under 35 pounds for an added charge of $75.
-Sheraton Pasadena charges $35 for dogs up to 40 pounds and provides beds, food and water bowls.
-If you're traveling with more than one pup, Hyatt Place Pasadena allows up to two dogs per room, with 50 pounds as the maximum weight for one dog and a combined weight of 75 pounds for two.
+Sheraton Pasadena welcomes up to two dogs per room, up to 40 pounds each, and provides beds, food, and water bowls for a fee of $35 per night per room.
+Hyatt Place Pasadena invites up to two household dogs per room, with 50 pounds as the maximum weight for one dog and a combined weight of 75 pounds for two.
 The fee is $75 for stays of six nights or less, or $125 for stays that are a week or longer.
-The Westin Pasadena is another great option for two dog families, allowing up to two dogs no more than 40 pounds each and providing beds and bowls—even better, there's no fee as long as there's no damage.
+The Westin Pasadena is another great option for two-dog families, allowing up to two dogs no more than 40 pounds each and providing beds and bowls—even better, there's no fee as long as there's no damage.
 The Courtyard By Marriott Pasadena welcomes up to two dogs per room for a $100 fee per stay.
 At the Residence Inn Pasadena, two-pets 75 pounds max can stay in each suite with a $150 fee per stay.

 In the budget category, Hotel Le Reve Pasadena charges a fee of $37.50 per night per pet.
 The Route 66 classic Saga Motor Hotel allows one dog no more than 35 pounds for a $35 fee covering two nights; it's an additional $15 per night thereafter.
 Another pup-friendly choice, Super 8 Motel charges an extra fee of $20 per night and places those traveling with pets in smoking rooms.